 Follow the steps below to insert your new SIM card.
 Remember to switch off your mobile phone before removing the back cover.

 Remove the back cover

 To insert the SIM card, you must first remove the back cover.
-Pull the back cover up with your finger as shown below
+Press on the back cover clip and then slide the cover downwards as shown below.

 Remove the battery